Sir George Stokes, 1st Baronet: Career

-In 1849, Stokes was appointed to the Lucasian professorship of mathematics at Cambridge, a position he held until his death in 1903.
-On 1 June 1899, the jubilee of this appointment was celebrated there in a ceremony attended by numerous delegates from European and American universities.
-A commemorative gold medal was presented to Stokes by the chancellor of the university and marble busts of Stokes by Hamo Thornycroft were formally offered to Pembroke College and to the university by Lord Kelvin.
-At 54 years, Stokes' tenure as the Lucasian Professor was the longest in history.
+In 1849, Stokes was appointed Lucasian Professor of Mathematics at the University of Cambridge, a position he held until his death in 1903.
+On 1 June 1899, the golden jubilee of this appointment was celebrated there in a ceremony attended by numerous delegates from European and American universities.
+A commemorative gold medal was presented to Stokes by the Chancellor of the University, and marble busts of Stokes by Hamo Thornycroft were formally offered to Pembroke College and to the university by Lord Kelvin.
+At 54 years, Stokes' tenure as Lucasian Professor was the longest in history.

 Stokes, who was made a baronet in 1889, further served his university by representing it in parliament from 1887 to 1892 as one of the two members for the Cambridge University constituency.
-In 1885–1890 he was also president of the Royal Society, of which he had been one of the secretaries since 1854.
-As he was also Lucasian Professor at this time, Stokes was the first person to hold all three positions simultaneously; Newton held the same three, although not at the same time.
+From 1885 to 1890, he was also President of the Royal Society, of which he had been one of the secretaries since 1854.
+As he was also Lucasian Professor at this time, he was the first person to hold all three positions simultaneously; Isaac Newton held the same three, although not at the same time.

 Stokes was the oldest of the trio of natural philosophers, James Clerk Maxwell and Lord Kelvin being the other two, who especially contributed to the fame of the Cambridge school of mathematical physics in the middle of the 19th century.

-Stokes's original work began about 1840, and is distinguished for its quantity and quality.
+Stokes' original work began about 1840, and is distinguished for its quantity and quality.
 The Royal Society's catalogue of scientific papers gives the titles of over a hundred memoirs by him published down to 1883.
 Some of these are only brief notes, others are short controversial or corrective statements, but many are long and elaborate treatises.

-Contributions to science
+Research

-In scope, his work covered a wide range of physical inquiry but, as Marie Alfred Cornu remarked in his Rede Lecture of 1899, the greater part of it was concerned with waves and the transformations imposed on them during their passage through various media.
+In scope, Stokes' work covered a wide range of physical inquiry but, as Marie Alfred Cornu remarked in his Rede Lecture of 1899, the greater part of it was concerned with waves and the transformations imposed on them during their passage through various media.